bgt072105/curly-ladle/docs/MCQ_Test_Corrections.md

 Q 8 - I pickeds option B, but option D was correct because the algorithm in option D selects 1 student from the group of 30 students, then selects another student from the remaining 29 students.
 Any possible pair of students is equally likely to be selected.

 Q 41 - I picked option A, but option D was correct because in public cryptography, a message is encrypted with a recipient’s public key and decrypted with the recipient’s private key.

+## Finals Quiz 5
+### Score: 45/50

+Q 16 - I picked option C, but option A is correct because program A initializes i to 1.
+Inside the loop, it prints i and then increments i.
+The loop terminates when i is greater than 10, which occurs after 10 is printed.
+Program A prints 1 2 3 4 5 6 7 8 9 10.
+Program B initializes i to 0.
+Inside the loop, it increments i and then prints i.
+The loop terminates when i equals 10, which occurs after 10 is printed.
+Program B prints 1 2 3 4 5 6 7 8 9 10.

+Q 17 - I picked option A, but option D is correct because version I calls the GetPrediction procedure once for each element of idList, or four times total.
+Since each call requires 1 minute of execution time, version I requires approximately 4 minutes to execute.
+Version II calls the GetPrediction procedure twice for each element of idList, and then again in the final display statement.
+This results in the procedure being called nine times, requiring approximately 9 minutes of execution time.

+Q 26 - I picked option D, but option A is correct because the variable count is initially set to 0 and is incremented only when the current item in the list (represented by the variable n) equals the value of the variable target.

+Q 36 - I picked option B, but option A is correct because digital data on the Internet is sent by breaking data into blocks of bits called packets.
+The packets are reassembled by the user’s computer.

+Q 45 - I picked option B, but option C is correct because both code segments display the correct average.
+Code segment I requires more arithmetic operations because it performs the operation sum / LENGTH (numList) within the loop, while code segment II performs the same operation only once.